uqbar-project/wollok-mobile/README.md

 # Wollok Mobile
 A mobile IDE for [Wollok](https://www.wollok.org/)
 ## Local development
-After [setting up your environment](https://reactnative.dev/docs/environment-setup) in the project directory, you can run:
+After [setting up your development environment](https://reactnative.dev/docs/environment-setup), in the project directory you can run:
 ### `yarn`
 To install dependencies